User Commands lftp(1)

 http:referer (string)

-specifies value for Referer http request header.
-Single
+specifies value for Referer HTTP request header.
+Single dot `.' expands to current di‐

-`.'.
+rectory URL.
+Default is `.'.
 Set to empty string to disable Referer header.

 http:set-cookies (boolean)